 3 – Jalil Benabbès-Taarji (H.83): the iconic Moroccan weekend to gift

-4 – Mauliébris, the art of French luxury in service of hair jewelry
+4 – Mauliébris, French luxury craftsmanship in service of hair jewellery

-Headbands, scrunchies, hairpins, and hair clips—these everyday hair accessories become subtly luxurious and highly desirable when signed by the founder of Mauliébris, launched two years ago.
-Handmade in the Jura region, the brand works with acetate and gold-plated brass to create its hair ornaments.
-It was during her time at the HEC Junior Enterprise that Axelle Raffin (H.13) discovered this world.
-Among the collections, the Ligne Knot Or has quickly established itself as an emblematic line.
+Headbands, scrunchies, hair sticks, and hair clips—simple hair accessories become subtly luxurious and highly desirable when signed by Axelle Raffin (H.13), founder of the brand created two years ago.
+Handmade in the Jura, these hair jewels are crafted from acetate and gilded brass to create refined hair ornaments.
+Axelle discovered this universe during her time at HEC’s Junior Enterprise.
+Among the collections, the Ligne Knot Or quickly established itself as emblematic.

-6 – La Rosée, clean beauty to gift for Christmas
+6 – La Rosée, clean beauty to give for Christmas

 Co-founder of La Rosée, Mahault de Guibert (H.13) champions a simple, natural, and committed vision of beauty.
-In 2025, the brand unveils its first makeup line: formulas made from 100% natural-origin ingredients that enhance the complexion while caring for the skin.
+In 2025, the brand unveils its first makeup range: formulas made from 100% natural ingredients that enhance while caring for the skin.
+Among the new releases, the compact Poudre Soin with organic apricot oil evens out, mattifies, and smooths the complexion thanks to natural pigments infused with hydrating and protective active ingredients.
+Refillable and made in France, there is no reason to resist temptation.

 7 – The beautiful children’s book to slip under the tree

-Charlotte Colmet-Dââge Duverne (H.04) has made childhood her field of entrepreneurship.
-After a formative experience at Gallimard Jeunesse, where she took part in the launch of the Harry Potter series, she founded Marcel & Joachim, a children’s publishing house known for its bold design and careful production.
-Conceived as true art objects—oversized formats, vibrant colors, selected papers—the brand’s books appeal to both children and parents, finding their place in bedrooms as well as living rooms.
+Charlotte Colmet-Dââge Duverne (H.04) has made childhood her entrepreneurial territory.
+After a formative experience at Gallimard Jeunesse, where she contributed to the launch of Harry Potter, she founded Marcel & Joachim, a children’s publishing house known for its bold design and refined production.
+Conceived as true art objects—giant formats, vibrant colours, carefully selected papers—the books appeal to both children and parents and find their place in bedrooms as well as living rooms.
+“Noël à l’envers” (Gallimard Jeunesse edition) is a playful and minimalist fable in which magic unfolds… in reverse.

 8 – Vincent Beaufils (H.75): understanding business leaders, a gift to think about the economic world